 As tourism is growing and Akihabara is reaching 'world-famous' status, locals slowly moving to a new neighbourhood to get away from the crowds.

-Nakano Broadway in Nakano City, about 10km West from Akihabara is a quickly emerging new geek centre in Tokyo.
+Nakano Broadway in Nakano City, about 10km West of Akihabara is a quickly emerging new geek centre in Tokyo.
 Many visit Nakano for their anime fix, purchase collectables and enjoy the Jpop culture.

 This Super Mario themed Go-Kart tour has become a must-do in Tokyo.
 You can dress as your favourite Mario character and drive around in Akihabara in a Mario Kart.
 The ride is between 1-2 hours and it's worth signing up quick because it tends to sell out.

+One of the best things to do is to meander around Tokyo and realise that you're never too far from a vending machine.
 Each street corner in Tokyo is guaranteed to have a vending machine.
 Some vending machines sell hot and cold drinks only, whilst others have bananas, hot pots, milk, fruit and many other bizarre things you can only find in Japan.
+This is SO amazing!

 If you are short on cash, use your Suica or Pasmo card to pay for your goods.